 What if you just decided to be 100% certain for yourself?

 What if you decided you didn’t need to be 100% certain?

 What if you decided your manager canceling your 1:1 means you are amazing and to keep doing what you are doing?

 You get to decide whatever you want to believe so choose your beliefs on purpose.

 The choice is yours so stop believing the illogical freak out in your head and start believing the reality that you are amazing.

 Want help apply this to your specific situation?
 Sign up for free coaching here.

-Today we reviewed round two of my 6 page document outlining our marketing strategy and traffic plan to my skip level.
-They started out with a preface they think “we are all smart and capable people.”
+A while back I was presenting a business document to my skip level.
+They started out with the preface that they think “we are all smart and capable people.”
 I knew what was about to come was going to be rough.

-I also knew that no matter what the feedback was, I had done my best and was proud of the document.
+I also knew that no matter what the feedback was, I had done my best and was proud of the plan.